 What Are the Different Types of Crypto?

-• Tokens, which are programmable assets that live within the blockchain of a given platform.
+• Tokens: Programmable assets that live within the blockchain of a given platform

-Tokens are usually created and given out through an Initial Coin Offering, or ICO, very much like a stock offering.
+Tokens are usually created and distributed through an initial coin offering (ICO), much like an initial public offering (IPO) for stock.
 They can be represented as:

 • Value tokens (like bitcoins)